chenxingqiang/secret-learn/doc/install.rst

-Using an isolated environment such as pip venv or conda makes it possible to install a specific version of jax-sklearn with pip or conda and its dependencies independently of any previously installed Python packages.
+Using an isolated environment such as pip venv or conda makes it possible to install a specific version of secret-learn with pip or conda and its dependencies independently of any previously installed Python packages.
 In particular under Linux it is discouraged to install pip packages alongside the packages managed by the package manager of the distribution (apt, dnf, pacman...).